WiIIiam278/Velocitab/README.md

 | `%role%`                 | The player's primary LuckPerms group          | `admin`            |
 | `%debug_team_name%`      | Internal team value, used for list sorting    | `1_alpha_William2` |

-Additionally, support for PlaceholderAPI (via PAPIProxyBridge) and MiniPlaceholders (for MiniMessage formatting users) is available.
+PlaceholderAPI placeholders are also supported.
+To use them, just install [PAPIProxyBridge](https://modrinth.com/plugin/papiproxybridge) on your Velocity proxy and backend Spigot servers.
+Additionally, a hook for MiniPlaceholders is supported for servers using the MiniMessage formatter.

 ## Building
 To build Velocitab, simply run the following in the root of the repository: